jacekkopecky/living-meta-analysis/DEPLOYMENT.md

 commit in branch `production` to push to main service; commit to branch `master` to push to staging service.

+The production is running at https://lima.soc.port.ac.uk

+The staging service is at https://staging-dot-uop-soc-lima.ew.r.appspot.com/

 ### Invite Codes

 You must first generate beta codes to access the site.